-'We can do this’: Biden unveils pro-vaccine TV ads, network of grass-roots leaders to push shots
+‘We can do this’: Biden unveils pro-vaccine TV ads, network of grass-roots leaders to push shots

-Meanwhile, it is introducing a grass-roots network of local leaders and prominent figures who are set to encourage shots, drawing on research that trusted voices are best able to win over vaccine-hesitant Americans.
-Vice President Harris and Surgeon General Vivek H. Murthy will hold a virtual meeting on Thursday morning with members of the network, billed as the “Covid-19 Community Corps,” to kick off the new campaign.
+In a virtual kickoff event Thursday morning, Vice President Harris and Surgeon General Vivek H. Murthy introduced a grass-roots network of local leaders and prominent figures billed as the “Covid-19 Community Corps,” who are set to encourage shots, drawing on research that trusted voices are best able to win over vaccine-hesitant Americans.

+“You are the people that folks on the ground know and rely on and have a history with,” Harris said at the kickoff.
+“And when people are then making a decision to get vaccinated, they’re going to look to you.”

 The network includes more than 275 member organizations, a diverse mix of advocacy organizations, sports leagues, faith leaders and other prominent voices.
 Participants include the American Medical Association, the NAACP, the National Association of Evangelicals and the NFL.
 The effort was first detailed by Politico.